Google Translate Button

 Concerning your ministry outside of your local church:

-• As a believer-priest (1 Peter 2:9-10) you are free to share the Gospel and minister to anyone anywhere and in anyway that does not violate the Scriptures.
+• As a believer-priest (1 Peter 2:9-10), you are free to share the Gospel and minister to anyone anywhere and in any way that does not violate the Scriptures.
 In fact, you are commanded to do so.
 Matthew 28:18-20 You can serve in public, in homes, through parachurch organizations, and in the ministries of other local churches.

 • Seek the advice, wisdom, and counsel from the elders of your local church regarding your ministry outside of the church.